CopilotC-Nvim/CopilotChat.nvim/README.md

   file_types = { 'markdown', 'copilot-chat' },
 })

--- You might also want to disable default header highlighting for copilot chat when doing this require('CopilotChat').setup({
+-- You might also want to disable default header highlighting for copilot chat when doing this and set error header style and separator require('CopilotChat').setup({
   highlight_headers = false,
+  separator = '---',
+  error_header = '> [!ERROR] Error',
   -- rest of your config
 })
 ```